-Meetings | Key Concepts: "Convening" of Members (continued)
+"Convening" of Members

-- Telephone conference calls, video conferences, etc. - ► Permit instantaneous verbal interaction among members - ► For practical purposes, equivalent to a physical gathering - ▶ If it passes the purpose and numbers tests, then it is a "meeting."
-69 Op.
-Att'y Gen. 143 (1980).
+- Written correspondence - Circulation of one or more written documents among members of a body - ► Generally, a "one-way" communication - ► Any responses are spread out over time - ► Courts are unlikely to find such written communication to be a "convening" of members - ► Telephone conference calls, video conferences, etc. - ▶ Permit instantaneous verbal interaction among members - ▶ For practical purposes, equivalent to a physical gathering - ▶ If it passes the purpose and numbers tests, then it is a "meeting."
+See 69 Op.
+Att'y Gen. 143 (1980)